untapped-inc/sema-docs/docs/deploying-to-production.md

 This will also make your connection with Github even more secure.

-Github already has some great documentation for those:
+Github already has great documentation for those:

 1. Generating a new SSH key: [Github Docs](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/#platform-linux)
 2. Adding/Linking an SSH key to your Github account: [Github docs](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/#platform-linux)

+## The Database

+### Prerequisites 2

+From this point of this tutorial, here's what you'll need to follow along:

+* Install MySQL: Follow [this link for Ubuntu 16.04](https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-16-04) Or find the right turorial for your version of Ubuntu.

-### MySQL Setup
+### MySQL Secure Installation

 While installing MySQL, you should have received a prompt to enter a password for the root MySQL user.
 You will need it for subsequent root connections.